Renia-K/Unveiling-the-Forbidden/README.md

 **Text Preprocessing**: Several Python libraries were used to efficiently process and clean the HTML format corpus of books downloaded from Project Gutenberg and Internet archive.

    Tokenization: Using the `SpaCy` library the cleaned text was processed for tokenization. `SpaCy` efficiently divided the content into individual words, preparing it for advanced analysis and ensuring that the text could be easily processed at the token level.

- <pre>Cleaning & Preprocessing: The `string` module was utilized to remove unwanted characters and normalize whitespace.
+   *Cleaning & Preprocessing*: The `string` module was utilized to remove unwanted characters and normalize whitespace.
 This process cleaned the main text, ensuring it remained consistent and readable.
 All text was converted to lowercase to ensure uniformity and a list of stopwords (using the `nltk.corpus.stopwords library`) was removed from the text to eliminate common but insignificant words, so that to imrpove the quality of the dataset, ensuring accurate results in the analysis.
-Also using `string.punctuation` and `isalpha()`, punctuation marks and non-alphabetical characters were stripped from the content, to focus on the meaningful words.</pre>
+Also using `string.punctuation` and `isalpha()`, punctuation marks and non-alphabetical characters were stripped from the content, to focus on the meaningful words.

 `Output Generation`: The processed text [cleaned text files] for each book was saved as .txt files in the designated output directory (FINAL_TXT).
 This organized structure ensures easy access to the cleaned data for analysis.